 Following the rules of academic and professional writing is important.
 And citing sources is usually a critical part of these guidelines.
 It gives credit to the original authors of the ideas and information you use and helps in avoiding plagiarism.
 Citations allow readers to trace back the sources you’ve referenced, fostering a network of reliable knowledge.
 In this digital age, PDFs have become a prevalent format for scholarly articles, research papers, and reports.
-Understanding how to cite these documents correctly is crucial for maintaining the integrity and effectiveness of your work.
+Understanding how to work with a citation generator and cite these documents correctly is crucial for maintaining the integrity and effectiveness of your work.

 Woman shrugging